 At a fraction of the cost of a full-time employee, outsourcing your accounting offers access to a team of accounting experts with cross-industry experience.
 With the deadly combination of the Great Resignation and volatile market that has some small businesses cutting costs, outsourced accounting services can offer a 20-30% savings compared to an in-house finance team.
 Learn more about our outsourced accounting pricing tiers here.

 4).
 Tap into a pool of contractors that have a skill set outside your expertise.

 By choosing an outsourced accounting service to manage your back office you automatically gain a team of professionals with cross-industry experience and skills they can call on that may not be your expertise.
 By working with multiple companies at once they can offer transferable skills to your business using current and real-life experience.

 Speaking of AR and AP tasks… With outsourced accounting services you can automate error-prone, monotonous processes that drain employee’s energy and time.
 Accounting tasks like invoicing and customer payment reminders no longer need to be a manual task.
 Plus, by automating these repetitive tasks you lower the chance of human error and simultaneously build internal controls around risks like expense report fraud.

-Now that you have 5 great reasons to opt for outsourced accounting for small business you can worry less about the Great Resignation affecting your back office and focus more on business development and business-planning for a recession.
+Now that you have 5 great reasons to opt for outsourced accounting for small business you can worry less about the accountants shortage affecting your back office and focus more on business development and business-planning for a recession.
 Ready to get started?
 Contact us to learn how.